Overview

 Pictures of Volz’s shoulder with red markings were presented by the prosecution as evidence of self-defense scratches by Doris, but an expert witness for the defense testified that the marks could not be scratches because there was no torn skin.
 Instead, the markings were linear bruises consistent with those that would occur from carrying a casket.
 Volz was a pallbearer at Doris’ funeral the day before the picture was taken.

 The prosecution’s main witness, Nelson Danglas, was formally accused in the murder case.
 On the stand he admitted to being an alcoholic and drug user.
 He was a petty thief with an established criminal history.
 He struck a deal with the prosecution to testify that he saw Volz at the crime scene.
-He stated Volz paid him $2.75 to put trash bags of what felt like clothes in a white car, although he could not tell the court where the car was in relation to the crime scene.
+He stated Volz paid him $2.75 to put two trash bags of what felt like clothes in a white car, although he could not tell the court where the car was in relation to the crime scene.

-Volz was held in various prisons where he was tortured, starved, repeatedly threatened, and so ill he had to spend time in a medical ward.
-After prison authorities uncovered a plot to have him killed, Volz was transferred to the infamous La Modelo prison where he became a target for his fellow inmates.
+Volz was held in various prisons where he was tortured, starved, repeatedly threatened, and grew so ill he had to spend time in a medical ward.
+After prison authorities uncovered a plot to have him assassinated, Volz was transferred to the infamous La Modelo prison where he became a target for his fellow inmates.

 After over a year in prison, on December 17, 2007 the appellate court overturned the conviction and ordered Volz’s release.
 The trial judge, Ivette Toruño Blanco delayed signing the order to release him for days by making excuse after excuse.
 It was not until December 20, 2007 that the appeals court in Granada signed Volz’s release papers.
 In order to prevent Volz’s release, prosecutor Isolda Ibarra appealed to the Nicaraguan Supreme Court.
 Volz’ family used private tactics in coordination with strategic media to force the US Government to pressure Nicaragua into releasing Volz.
 Condoleezza Rice publicly demanded Nicaragua to free Volz in a televised press conference, along with many high powered phone calls directly to the Nicaraguan president.
 These actions effectively made Volz more of a liability than an asset to the Nicaraguans.
 The next day he was released.